-2.8 Decision making and delegation of powers
+2.7 Decision making and delegation of powers

-2.8.1 All applications for the grant or review of a licence or permit will be considered on their own merits.
+- 2.7.1 All applications for the grant or review of a licence or permit will be considered on their own merits.
 The Act makes it clear that neither issues of demand for a premises nor compliance with planning or building regulations are to be considered when councils make decisions about applications.
-With regard to premises licences, the councils will consider all applications in accordance with the principles contained in section 153 of the Act.
+With regard to premises licences, the councils will consider all applications in accordance with the principle contained in section 153 of the Act.
 Responsible Authorities and Interested Parties may only make representations relevant to the licensing objectives listed at paragraph 2.6.
-For clarification, these are different to the licensing objectives of the Licensing Act 2003.
+For clarification, these are different to the licensing objectives of the Licensing Act 2003. - 2.7.2 The councils expect applicants to show that they have policies and procedures in place to promote the licensing objectives, for example; exactly how they intend to ensure that children cannot gamble in their premises.
+Applicants are required to consider the following steps in promoting all three objectives: - proof of age schemes - Closed Circuit Television (CCTV) - supervision of entrances / gambling areas - physical separation of areas (for example when gaming machines are provided in pubs where children are permitted or in gaming centres where children may be permitted to play on some but not all of the machines) - location of and entry to premises - notices / signage - training for staff on challenging persons suspected of being under-age - training for staff on how to recognise someone with or developing a gambling addiction and what action to take

-- 2.8.2 The councils expect applicants to show that they have policies and procedures in place to support the licensing objectives, for example; exactly how they intend to ensure that children cannot gamble in their premises.
-Applicants are required to consider the following steps in promoting all three objectives: - proof of age schemes - Closed Circuit Television (CCTV) - supervision of entrances / gambling areas - physical separation of areas (for example when gaming machines are provided in pubs where children are permitted or in gaming centres where children may be permitted to play on some but not all of the machines) - location of and entry to premises - notices / signage - training for staff on challenging persons suspected of being under-age - training for staff on how to recognise someone with or developing a gambling addiction and what action to take - training for staff on the types of crime that may occur as part of gambling and what action to take - specific opening hours (for example if the premises are sited near a school or job centre) - self-barring schemes - provision of information leaflets / helpline numbers for organisations such as GamCare. - 2.8.3 From 1 April 2016 any new applicant will be required to submit a risk assessment for their premises - 2.8.4 The councils will not automatically refuse an application for the grant of a licence because a responsible authority or interested party has concerns relating to one of the licensing objectives, they will take into account any measures the applicant may offer to put into place to overcome the concerns. - 2.8.5 The Act defines at what level decisions may be made within councils see Annex 3.
-Where representations have been received and remain un-resolved to the satisfaction of all parties, a Licensing Acts Panel will hold a hearing to decide whether a licence, statement or club gaming permit will be granted. - 2.8.6 Guidance on making applications for licences or permits, to make representations regarding application or to request a review can be found on the relevant council website or by contacting the licensing team.
+- training for staff on the types of crime that may occur as part of gambling and what action to take - specific opening hours (for example if the premises is sited near a school or job centre) - self-barring schemes - provision of information leaflets / helpline numbers for organisations such as GamCare. - 2.7.3 The councils will not automatically refuse an application for the grant of a licence because a Responsible Authority or Interested Party has concerns relating to one of the licensing objectives, they will take into account any measures the applicant may offer to put into place to overcome the concerns.
+Factors mentioned in paragraph 2.5.2 will be balanced with the merits of the application and the Licensing Objectives. - 2.7.4 The Act defines at what level decisions may be made within councils see Annex 5.
+Where representations have been received and remain un-resolved to the satisfaction of all parties, the Licensing Act Panel will hold a hearing to decide whether a licence, statement or club gaming permit will be granted. - 2.7.5 Guidance on making applications for licences or permits, to make representations regarding application or to request a review can be found on the relevant council website or by contacting the relevant licensing team.

-2.9 Reviews of Premises Licences
+2.8 Reviews of Premises Licences